Sync data from Attentive to Salesforce Marketing Cloud to use your Attentive data within Salesforce. There are two components to this integration:

 Step 5.
 Set up the integration in Attentive

-Complete the following procedure to set up the integration in the Attentive platform.
+Now, complete the following procedure to set up the integration in Attentive:

-- Navigate to the integration setup page and select Salesforce Marketing Cloud.
+- Navigate to the integrations setup page and select Salesforce Marketing Cloud.

 - Click Install.

-- Enter the following details, which you collected in Step 4:
+- Enter the following information, which you collected in Step 4: